The Hill, New Haven: Geography

-The Hill is bounded by the Route 34/Oak Street Connector and Legion Ave. at the north, the Long Wharf neighborhood at the east, the city of West Haven at the west, and Long Island Sound at the south.
+The Hill is bounded by the Route 34/Oak Street Connector and Legion Avenue at the north, the Long Wharf neighborhood at the east, the city of West Haven at the west, and Long Island Sound at the south.
 The southeastern part of the neighborhood (south of Columbus Avenue) is roughly divided into three sections: Kimberly Square, Trowbridge Square, and City Point.
 This area south of Columbus Avenue originally was known as the Oyster Point Quarter, while the area north of Columbus Avenue was known as Sodom Hill.
 The Trowbridge Square section and the southern half of the City Point section are listed as historic districts on the National Register of Historic Places.
 City Point, which is located south of the railroad tracks, was traditionally a separate neighborhood but official neighborhood planning maps now include it in The Hill.
 The block formed by Redfield, West, Congress, and Columbus is also a state historic district known as Redfield & West Streets Historic District.

 Columbus Avenue, Washington Avenue, and Howard Avenue are the three main arteries of the Hill.
 Between Washington Avenue and I-95, the area immediately fronting Howard Avenue has been designated as the Howard Avenue Historic District.